-Once the sale of the company’s assets has been arranged, the company is then placed into Administration and the sale of the assets takes place.
-The assets can be sold very quickly once the company enters Administration, so often the disruption to trade is minimal.
-Any assets owned by the original company that were not sold in the pre pack arrangement would be realised through other means and the original company would then be closed down.
-The cash realised through the sale of company assets would then be used to make repayments to creditors on a pro rata basis after deduction of the costs and expenses of the Administrator.
+Once the sale of the company’s assets has been arranged, the company is placed into Administration, and the sale of the assets takes place.
+The assets can be sold very quickly once the company enters Administration, so often, the disruption to trade is minimal.
+Any assets owned by the original company that weren’t sold in the pre-pack arrangement would be realised through other means, and the original company would then be closed.
+The cash realised through the sale of company assets would then be used to make repayments to creditors on a pro-rata basis after deduction of Administrator’s costs and expenses.

-When a company decides to file for administration, the appointed administrator has 8 weeks to submit their proposals to any creditors.
-There is no one-size-fits-all when it comes to how long administration takes from that point, but once the proposals are approved, the process can take several months to complete.
+When a company decides to file for Administration, the appointed Administrator has eight weeks to submit their proposals to any creditors.
+There is no one-size-fits-all when it comes to how long Administration takes from that point, but once the proposals are approved, the process can take several months to complete.

-- The use of a Pre Pack Administration will generally result in a higher return for creditors as opposed to a Liquidation, as all assets are bought at insitu market value and a consideration will often be paid for brand, goodwill and other intangible assets.
+- The use of a Pre-Packaged Administration will generally result in a higher return for creditors as opposed to a Liquidation.
+All assets are bought at in situ market value and consideration will often be paid for the brand, goodwill and other intangible assets.

-- A Pre Pack Administration can preserve the jobs and livelihoods of the company’s staff as well as ensure that the business survives, which means it can continue to do business with its current suppliers.
+- Pre-Pack Administration can preserve the jobs and livelihoods of the company’s staff as well as ensure that the business survives, which means it can continue to do business with its current suppliers.

-- Using a Pre Pack Administration can ensure that assets are sold to the new company seamlessly, minimising disruption to the business and deterioration of the businesses brand and reputation.
+- Using a Pre-Pack Administration can ensure that assets are sold to the new company seamlessly, minimising disruption to the business and deterioration of the brand and reputation.

-Many creditors believe that a Pre Pack Administration would serve only to benefit the newco by allowing it to carry on trading, apparently unencumbered with its previous debt.
-However, this is not the case and the use of a Pre Pack Administration is often an effective way to give a better return to creditors and save viable aspects of a business simultaneously.
+Many creditors believe that a Pre-Pack Administration would serve only to benefit the newco by allowing it to carry on trading, apparently unencumbered with its previous debt.
+However, this is not necessarily the case, and the use of a Pre-Pack Administration is often an effective way to give a better return to creditors and save viable aspects of a company simultaneously.

-Whilst commercially viable aspects of a business can be saved, Pre Pack Administrations are not entirely without their pitfalls.
-The following are common concerns of directors who are considering a Pre Pack Administration:
+While commercially viable aspects of a business can be saved, Pre-Pack Administrations are not entirely without their pitfalls.
+The following are common concerns of directors who are considering a Pre-Pack Administration:

-- Directors may be concerned that old suppliers will not wish to trade with newco.
-Sometimes this may be the case but often suppliers (even if they have faced a bad debt as a consequence of the Pre Pack Administration) are keen to retain the business moving forward and will supply on a pro forma basis (ie not allowing credit).
-Over a period of time this gives suppliers the opportunity to earn profits which may go some way to mitigate losses suffered with oldco.
+- Directors may be concerned that old suppliers will not wish to trade with the newco.
+Sometimes this may be the case, but often suppliers (even if burdened with heavy debts because of the Pre-Pack Administration) are keen to retain the business moving forward and will supply on a pro forma basis (i.e. not allowing credit).
+Over a period of time, this gives suppliers the opportunity to earn profits, which may go some way to mitigate losses suffered with the oldco.

-- Often, there can be concerns amongst directors that continuing to trade using the same business model and management structure as the oldco could lead to past mistakes being repeated, leading to the newco finding itself in the same situation further down the line.
-However, using a Pre Pack Administration provides the opportunity to look at past decisions with the benefit of hindsight and assess what went wrong.
-This will allow for the development of a strategy going forwards and ensure that the new company goes on to enjoy a healthy and prosperous future.
+- Often, there can be concerns amongst directors that continuing to trade using the same business model and management structure as the oldco could lead to past mistakes being repeated.
+Leading to the newco finding itself in the same situation further down the line.
+However, using a Pre-Pack Administration provides the opportunity to look at past decisions with the benefit of hindsight, and assess what went wrong.
+This will allow for the development of a strategy going forward and ensure that the new company goes on to enjoy a healthy and prosperous future.

 The Pre Pack Administration Process